 Conference programs from previous years may also be accessed from this website.

-Please direct any questions or send a 300-word abstract (in German) together with contact information, university/college affiliation, name of faculty sponsor, presentation format preference, and AV requests by 15 February 2015 to BOTH
+Please direct any questions or send a 300-word abstract (in German) together with contact information, university/college affiliation, name of faculty sponsor, presentation format preference, and AV requests by 15 February 2016 to

 Sonja Fritzsche (email@example.com)

 Student Travel Grant

 The German Undergraduate Conference at Illinois Wesleyan University has received funding to provide partial travel reimbursement of up to $200 to a small number of conference participants presenting their research at the conference.
 Innovative quality of abstract and overall contribution to the field of German Studies at the undergraduate level will be among the considerations when awarding funds.

 To apply for funding, please provide the following:

 - A rationale explaining why you need funding and how it would be allocated if you were to receive an award.
 Please include in this statement whether any application for funding was submitted to your home institution and whether it was approved or denied.
 If it was denied, please state the reason.

 - An itemized budget listing all travel expenses.
 (For auto travel, please calculate cost based on round-trip mileage multiplied by the standard government per-mile allotment of 56¢/mile.)
 Please include total miles you will drive.

 - Disclosure of all other sources of funding you have received or expect to receive (i.e. have applied for).